 We are aware that teachers have tight schedules with learning outcomes that need to be adhered to, thus we strive to be flexible with our delivery options.

-Teachers can opt from anywhere between one to eight modules depending on their outcomes needed.
+Teachers can opt to book a minimum of one to a maximum of six modules depending on their requirements.

 Our recommendation is that the modules to be either incorporated into ‘special event days’, such as student retreats or wellbeing initiatives, or to be used during lesson times that have relevant syllabus outcomes to the topics All.u.re covers.